The Charles Péguy Memorial

 In the first sections of the hike, you follow a small part of the Sentier de la Brigade Marocaine (Moroccan Brigade Trail), abbreviated to BM in the following description.
 This trail is signposted with numbered stages on signs illustrated with the silhouette of a Moroccan soldier from 1914.

 (S/E) Head for Saint-Barthélémy Church, opposite the town hall.
-Look for the BM arrow on the left-hand corner of the façade pointing to stage 3, "Tombes militaires" (Military Graves).
-Follow the direction indicated by the arrow and take the alleyway that branches off to the right of the Espace Michel Colluci, bordered by a wall on the right.
+Look for the BM arrow on the left-hand corner of the façade pointing to stage 3, "Military Graves".
+Follow the direction indicated by the arrow and take the lane that branches off to the right of the Espace Michel Colluci, bordered by a wall on the right.

-(1) At the corner of a sports field, continue straight ahead, following the BM arrow towards stage 4 (you will pass the military graves mentioned above on your way back).
+(1) At the corner of a sports field, continue straight ahead, following the BM arrow towards stage 4 (you will visit the military graves mentioned above on your return).
 Take the paved path at the beginning.
-After about 200 metres, take thefirst path on the right that leads to some houses, behind which you can see the Butte de Montassis and the Bois de Penchard.
+After about 200 metres, take the first path on the right that leads to some houses, behind which you can see the Butte de Montassis and the Bois de Penchard.
 At the T-junction that follows, level with the houses, turn right.

 (2) At the crossroads, turn left into Rue Georges Frisez.
 The street climbs gently through a residential area: stay on the main street, heading north.
 After No. 35, turn left onto Sente de la Loge.

-(3) Just after a right-hand bend, go through a forest gate (information board) and follow a path northwards, first between two fields and then along the edge of the woods or wasteland on your right.
-Pass at the foot of an electricity pole on the left-hand side and reach stage 6, "German positions".
+(3) Just after a right-hand bend, go through a forest gate (information sign) and follow a path northwards, first between two fields and then along the edge of woods or wasteland on your right.
+Pass at the foot of an electricity pole on your left and reach stage 6, "German positions".
 Continue north on the path towards stage 7 and you will come to an information panel about the witness mounds.
 Then turn right at a right angle and enter the woods.
 The path (not shown on the map) is not very well marked; it winds a little, while keeping a general eastward direction.

 Red and white markings

 (5) Cross a stream and go under the bridge of the TGV Est railway line.
-Climb gently with the church of Monthyon clearly visible to the north-west.
+Walk gently uphill with the church of Monthyon clearly visible to the north-west.
 Shortly before a high-voltage power line, ignore a path leading off to the right.
-Go around a group of buildings on the right (fence topped with barbed wire) and come out onto a small street in a residential area.
+Go around a group of buildings (palisade topped with barbed wire) on the right and come out onto a lane in a residential area.

 (6) At the crossroads, cross the D97 road and take Rue Gambetta opposite.
 Stay on this street and climb towards the church.